ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 ## The model and the view layers

 CKEditor 5 implements its own custom data model, which does not map to the DOM 1:1.
-The model document is converted into the view, which represents the content that the user is editing - the DOM structure you see in the browser.
+The model document is converted into the view, which represents the content that the user is editing.

 <info-box>
 	Before moving forward, it is important to understand the editor architecture.
 Read more about the {@link framework/guides/architecture/editing-engine#model model} and the {@link framework/guides/architecture/editing-engine#view view} to get familiar with the basic concepts.